kungchinglin/erdos_bootcamp_2021/04_webapp/page_model.md

 ## Model Selection

-We have proposed several versions of modeling approaches
+We have proposed several versions of modeling approaches, each of which yielding similar performance and has room for improvement.
+It suggests that the features we select may be insufficient for predicting the popularity (high bias).

 **Features:** We include the following features and combine them via TF-IDF and Word2Vec: